 Match comfort and scale to your room, not just the brand name

-- Seat depth: deeper seats can feel great for lounging, but they may overwhelm shorter users or make standing up harder.
+- Seat depth: Deeper seats can feel great for lounging, but they may overwhelm shorter users or make standing up harder.
 Shallow seats tend to feel more upright and work well in smaller spaces.

-- Back height and support: if you like leaning back, you’ll want a comfortable back design that supports your posture.
+- Back height and support: If you like leaning back, you’ll want a comfortable back design that supports your posture.
 If you sit upright, choose a back height that doesn’t leave you feeling “dropped” in.

-- Arm style and width: wide arms add comfort and presence, but they take up space.
+- Arm style and width: Wide arms add comfort and presence, but they take up space.
 Narrow arms can keep a room feeling more open.

-- Overall dimensions: confirm the sofa fits through doorways, hallways, and any staircase turns.
+- Overall dimensions: Confirm the sofa fits through doorways, hallways, and any staircase turns.
 Then make sure it leaves comfortable walking space around it.

-- Loveseat: often better for apartments or small living rooms where you want seating without blocking sightlines.
+- Loveseat: Often better for apartments or small living rooms where you want seating without blocking sightlines.

-- Sectional: great for open-plan spaces or if you want more lounge seating.
+- Sectional: Great for open-plan spaces or if you want more lounge seating.
 Just be careful with doorways and how the sectional’s shape changes traffic flow.

 Compare upholstery and cushion choices by lifestyle